vkononov/cloudflare-turnstile-rails/README.md

 ### CSP Nonce Support

-The `cloudflare_turnstile_tag` helper injects the Turnstile widget and accompanying JavaScript inline by default (honoring Rails' `content_security_policy_nonce`), so there's no need to allow `unsafe-inline` in your CSP.
+The `cloudflare_turnstile_tag` helper injects the Turnstile widget and accompanying JavaScript inline by default (honouring Rails' `content_security_policy_nonce`), so there's no need to allow `unsafe-inline` in your CSP.

 ### Turbo & Turbo Streams Support